IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # 5. Deploy Flightassist microservices on Kubernetes Cluster

-In this scenario, we want to break down Flightassist to multiple containers.
-Therefore, we will run Flightassist as our main application with weather-service as our microservice to query the weather data.
-Then, we will host those containers using Docker Compose or Kubernetes.
+In this scenario, we use the Flightassist microservices in which are in two containers.
+We will run Flightassist as our main application with weather-service as our microservice to query the weather data.
+Then, we will host those containers using Kubernetes.

 First, follow the [Kubernetes Cluster Tutorial](https://github.com/IBM/container-journey-template) to create your own cluster on Bluemix.